av01d/addtohomescreen/README.md

 ## Features

-- Shows 'install this web app to my home screen' message, either on top or bottom of the screen
+- Shows *install this web app to my home screen* message, either on top or bottom of the screen
 - Native install banner on Android and Chromium-based desktop browsers.
 - On iOS, explains visitors how to add the App to their homescreen.
 - Supports 23 languages.